Anthony-Pereira/Mastermind/README.md

 		- Defender: Brainy must find your secret combination

-		- Duel: you and brainy are in competition, the first who will find the secret combination of Mr Computer will win.
+		- Duel: you and brainy are in competition, the first one who find the secret combination of Mr Computer win.